 Other treatments depend on the cause of your hypercalcemia but may include:

-- Limiting your intake of calcium and vitamin D. You may be referred to a dietitian.
+- Limiting your intake of calcium and vitamin D

-- Parathyroid surgery may be needed to treat hypercalcemia in patients with hyperparathyroidism.
+- Parathyroid surgery to treat hypercalcemia in patients with hyperparathyroidism

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.